eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

 ## Create Dockerfile

-We now to need to package up our code as a Docker image, so that we can deploy it in the next step.
+You now need to package up your code as a Docker image, so that you can deploy it in the next step.
 Docker images are created from instructions written in a Dockerfile.

 Like all build scripts, Dockerfiles can become a bit complex for advanced applications, but fortunately, ours is fairly simple: